OCT-FPGA/OCT-Tutorials/cloudlab-setup/fpgas.md

 ![plot](images/pb-8.png)

 Switch to the List View tab.
 Now you will see the SSH command that you can use to connect to this server.
 Use any SSH client to connect to the node.
-Alternatively you can select the Shell option in the UI which will open a built-in shell.
+Alternatively, you can select the Shell option in the UI which will open a built-in shell.

 ![plot](images/pb-9.png)